-27 A more recent literature including, among others, Justin Kruger (1999), suggests that, while overconfidence is typical for easy tasks such as driving, underconfidence can arise for hard tasks such as playing the piano, a dichotomy known as the "hard-easy effect."
-As Kruger (1999) suggests, the subjects, when comparing their skills to the skills of others, do not appreciate that others similarly find these tasks respectively easy and hard.
+27A more recent literature including, among others, Krueger (1999), suggests that, while overconfidence is typical for easy tasks such as driving, underconfidence can arise for hard tasks such as playing the piano, a dychotomy known as the 'hard-easy effect'.
+As Krueger (1999) suggests, the subjects, when comparing their skills to the skills of others, do not appreciate that others similarly find these tasks respectively easy and hard.
 This results in overconfidence for easy tasks and underconfidence for hard task.
-A difficulty in applying the "hard-easy effect" to economics is the practical definition of a hard task.
-While running a company is arguably one of the hardest tasks one can imagine, it likely seems easy to a CEO that spends most of his or her time doing it.
+A difficulty in applying the 'hard-easy effect' to economics is the practical definition of a hard task.
+While running a company is arguably one of the hardest tasks one can imagine, it likely seems easy to a CEO that spends most of its time doing it.
 Sorting implies that economic agents would mostly face tasks that they deem easy, making the underconfidence result less relevant.